cameronperot/qbm-quant-finance/README.md

 ```
 conda env create -f environment.yml
 ```
-or alternatively run the `conda-create-env.sh` script (make sure to properly set the env vars in the script).
+or alternatively, run the `conda-create-env.sh` script (make sure to properly set the env vars in the script).

 Additionally, a [fork of scikit-learn](https://github.com/cameronperot/scikit-learn) is required.
 To install it run